Brian Anderson Player Props: Brewers vs. Blue Jays

 Brian Anderson At The Plate

-- Anderson has eight doubles, a triple, eight home runs and 22 walks while hitting .244.
+- Anderson is hitting .242 with eight doubles, a triple, eight home runs and 23 walks.

-- Anderson has an RBI in 17 of 51 games this season, with multiple RBI in eight of them.
+- Anderson has driven in a run in 17 games this season (32.7%), including eight games with more than one RBI (15.4%).
 He has also driven in three or more of his team's runs in two contests.

-- In 39.2% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (7.8%).
+- He has scored in 38.5% of his games this year, with two or more runs scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.